 Governments also establish data standards to ensure data collected by various agencies and the private sector will be interoperable, based on the same reference system.
 Integrating such geospatial information into a comprehensive system will enable better decision-making by governments.

-Furthermore, , including in remote areas.
+Furthermore, when countries apply a comprehensive approach to national geospatial information management, they can implement evidence-based solutions to social, economic, and environmental challenges, including in remote areas.
 The associated benefits of using data to improve lives can extend across governments, businesses, and citizens, and from cities to villages.
 For example:

 - National Geodetic Reference Frameworks are getting integrated to regional systems and the International Terrestrial Reference Frame (ITRF).
 This integration increases governments’ ability to monitor sea and ground level rises and tectonic movements, with dynamic reference systems capturing earthquake deformations in real time.